bootlin/buildroot-external-st/docs/optee.md

 SYSRAM memory.
 As the DDR is not encrypted, ST has chosen to disable the support of user Trusted Application (TA), breaking the usage of OP-TEE from Linux user-space applications.
-In the current Buildroot integration, we have chosen to keep OP-TEE in SYSRAM, preserving this functionality.
+In the current Buildroot integration for STM32MP1 platforms, we have chosen to keep OP-TEE in SYSRAM, preserving this functionality.

 From Linux, OP-TEE can be tested using a few [example OP-TEE applications](https://optee.readthedocs.io/en/latest/building/gits/optee_examples/optee_examples.html).